bbauska/css-mastering-css/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>HISTORY</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-CSS is highly regarded by the Norwegian Håkon Wium Lie, who in 1994 wanted to create a standard style sheet for the World Wide Web.
+<p>CSS is highly regarded by the Norwegian Håkon Wium Lie, who in 1994
+wanted to create a standard style sheet for the World Wide Web.
 The first website Lie tried for CSS is the Arena web browser.
 Since its initial cre- ation, Lie has gone on to co-produce versions of CSS-1, CS-S2, and RFC 2318 with Tim Berners-Lee and Robert Cailliau.
 In its first decade of exis- tence (1994--2004), CSS in all its clarity became a web standard that had a significant impact on the look of the World Wide Web as we know it now.
-CSS3 was released in 1999.
+CSS3 was released in 1999.</p>

-CSS is one of the three core technologies used on the web (the other two being HTML and JavaScript).
-CSS stands for Cascading Style Spreadsheets -- the links are actually in terms "cascading" and "style" with cascading describing how one style can go from one to another.
+<p>CSS is one of the three core technologies used on the web (the other
+two being HTML and JavaScript).
+CSS stands for Cascading Style Spreadsheets -- the links are actually in terms "cascading" and "style" with cascading describing how one style can go from one to another.</p>

-One of the various benefits of CSS is that more than a single style can be used within a single HTML document.
+<p>One of the various benefits of CSS is that more than a single style
+can be used within a single HTML document.
 CSS is used to define what HTML code will look like on a website.
 Although HTML (Hypertext Markup Language) is used to create content, including text, CSS changes the way a web page will look.
-Thus, depending on the data they want to display, the developer may choose to have a page with other tabs running at the top of the page or on the side.
+Thus, depending on the data they want to display, the developer may choose to have a page with other tabs running at the top of the page or on the side.</p>

-Alternatively, some developers may choose to use titles and subtitle styles to ensure that words appear on the page or alter or redesign the existing web page.
+<p>Alternatively, some developers may choose to use titles and subtitle
+styles to ensure that words appear on the page or alter or redesign the existing web page.
 Perhaps the best way to describe what CSS does is to explain that the page would like to be free to use CSS.
 Without